Now the general form of any second-order difference equation is:

 First of all, I’ll choose a general solution to this difference equation.
 So, let’s say

-Next, I’ll put this value of in the difference equation.
+Next, I’ll put this value of

 So it will be